-Fear: What if I end up buying a house and not liking it?
+Fear: What happens if I end up buying a house and not liking it?

 Fear: What if my family outgrows our home?

 Reality: Starting or expanding a family is often the reason most people move, especially if you bought a starter home.
 When buying your first home, it may be wise to consider some growing room, but you don’t have to overdo it.
-Having more home means more maintenance and financial responsibility.
-Remember, when you feel you’ve outgrown you home, you can always consider an addition, and a cash-out refinance can help pay for that.
+Having more home generally means more maintenance and financial responsibility.
+If you feel you’ve outgrown your home, you can always consider an addition, and a cash-out refinance can help pay for that.
 Or, you can look to sell.

-Don’t let your fear of purchasing a home discourage you.
-Buying a house is an exciting time and something that should be carefully researched and celebrated.
-By conquering these fears or any other you may have, you’ll be able to enjoy this accomplishment for many years to come.
+Don’t let anxiety over buying a house discourage you.
+Buying your first home is an exciting time and something that should be carefully researched and celebrated.
+By conquering these homebuying and mortgage fears or any other you may have, you’ll be able to enjoy this accomplishment for many years to come.